 Budget Traveler (€50–75 per day)

-Stay in a hostel dorm (€25–30/night), eat at local tascas and markets (€15–20/day for meals), use public transport exclusively (€5–7/day), and focus on free attractions like miradouros, neighborhood walks, and the Feira da Ladra market.
+Stay in a hostel dorm (€25–30/night), eat at local tascas and markets (€15–20/day for meals), use public transport exclusively (€5–7/day), and focus on free attractions like miradouros, neighbourhood walks, and the Feira da Ladra market.
 A week on this budget, excluding flights, runs roughly €350–525.

 Mid-Range Traveler (€130–170 per day)